QuentinRa/blog.quentinra.dev/info/php/theme/classes.md

 They have

-* a visibility: public, private or protected
+* visibility: public, private, or protected
 * may be declared as ``const`` (public by default) and could be called with ``self::NAME`` (only inside the class) or ``Person::NAME``.